 v) If any Officer resigns his/her post before the start of Michaelmas term, an election must be held for that post.
 If a vacancy occurs after the start of Michaelmas term, the President may fill it in accordance with clause (b)(ix) of this Constitution, with the approval of the Senior Member.

 vi) When there is a Ball President, they shall have the right to attend all meetings of the JCR Committee.

 c) Election of Officers

 i) The election for JCR President shall take place on Tuesday of 3rd week in Michaelmas term.
 The elections for other posts shall be split in such a way as is determined by the Returning Officer between Tuesday of 5th week and Tuesday of 7th week in Michaelmas term.
 Voting will be by means of the online Mi-Voice system between 9am and 7pm on the day in question.
-The elections for the D&E Committee will take place on Tuesday of 2nd week in Hillary term.
+The elections for the D&E Committee will take place on Tuesday of 2nd week in Hilary term.

 ii) The Returning Officer shall be a JCR member nominated by the President, and shall hold office for one term.
 The Returning Officer may be re-nominated to hold office for more than one term, up to a maximum of three terms.
 Any JCR member who wishes to challenge the President’s nomination for Returning Officer should propose a motion at a JCR meeting suggesting an alternative Returning Officer.
 The meeting should then vote between the two nominees, the nominee with the greater number of votes being chosen.

 iii) iii.
 The Returning Officer shall post a notice 14 days before each election calling for nominations for the offices of the JCR.

 iv) No nominations received fewer than 8 days before each election shall be valid.

 v) Clause (c)(iv) may be waived by the Returning Officer with the consent of the JCR Committee and the Senior Member.